santiagovj22/loadBalancer/README.md

 # loadBalancer
-Short example to explain in a simple way how we can build a load balancer using nginx and docker.
+Short example to explain in a simple way how works a load balancer using nginx and docker.
-for this part We are using the Least connection method for load balance
+for this part We are using the "Least connection" method for load balance

 ## Requirements